loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_4.md

 }
 ```

-It is important to think about accessibility and usually some texts are needed that the front-end can use in the component to meet the accessibility requirements.
+It is important to think about accessibility and usually some texts are needed so that the component meet the accessibility requirements.
 We can add these fields on the NavigationModel, this model should also implement lazy loading for the items.

 ```csharp
     public class NavigationModel